How to Get Halal Certification in India

 Businesses wishing to obtain Halal Certification in India can approach any of the above Certification Bodies for obtaining Halal Certification.
 While providing Halal Certification, a competent authority audits and ensures that the business:

-- Neither is nor consists of or contains any part or matter of an animal that a Muslim is prohibited by Shariah to consume or that has not been slaughtered in accordance with Shariah.
+- Neither is nor consists of or contains any part or matter of an animal that Shariah prohibits a Muslim from consuming or that has not been slaughtered following Shariah.

-- Does not contain anything which is considered to be impure according to Shariah.
+- It does not contain anything which is considered to be impure according to Shariah.

-- Has not in the course of preparation, processing, or storage been in contact with or close proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.
+- Has not in the course of preparation, processing, or storage been in contact with or proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.

 Types of Halal Certification